BACKing up photos and managing a photo archive

 Storage across 3 separate locations.
 It might seem like overkill but even if you have a shoot backed up on multiple hard drives at home and your house burns down or gets robbed you’re in trouble.

 Automated backup - I don’t want to have to remember to backup across these 3 locations.
 I want a system that does it for me.

-Automated synchronisation of files between home and the office.
+Automated synchronisation of files between home and office.
 Changes made at one location need to be reflected at the other.

 DEFINe YOUR HABITs

 Sitting down and understanding how you like to work is key to developing a process that will fit you.
 It’s hard to change working practices and habits you have formed over a number of years.
 Much easier to formulate a system around the way you work.

 My typical shoot day can be broken down into the following steps:

 Shoot day 1 - Backup at end of day